Kaan010/spring-boot-microservice-1-product/README.md

 # Microservice Product
-This service will be one of three service.
+This service is first of three micro-service.

 ### Endpoints: